 Latvia may not be as popular a summer destination as, say, Spain or Italy, but that doesn’t mean it’s not a great place to visit.
-The season here is short and oh so sweet – especially if you know how to take full advantage of all that Riga has to offer.
+The season here is short and oh so sweet – especially if you know how to take full advantage of all the fun things to do in Riga.
 So don your sunglasses and SPF and get ready to enjoy a pretty European capital away from the tourist crowds with some of my favorite ways to make the most of the region’s fleeting summer sunshine!

 Relax at a Beer Garden

 German cities aren’t the only ones in Europe with beer gardens!
 During the summer months, the squares in Old Riga are converted into vast open-air cafes/beer halls and are the perfect spot to chill out with a quality Latvian brew.
 Many, like Egle, feature live music every night of the week.
 Stellar groups include the Latvian Blues Band, Flame & the Rolltones, and Normunds Kietis.

 Riga knows how to throw a party!
 The season kicks off in June with Ligo, the Summer Solstice celebration, and fades into fall with the Mikelis Day Fair marking the Autumn Equinox in September.
 In between, there is the Latvian Youth Song and Dance Festival, Baltica Folklore Festival, International Dance Festival, and many more.
 The highlight is the Riga City Festival, a multi-day event commemorating the city’s birthday.
 Find out what’s happening around town via Live Riga.